Simhadri07/devpad-Pro/README.md

 ## 📜 License

-MIT License © 2025 Simhadri Chatla
+This project is licensed under the [MIT License](./LICENSE) © 2025 Simhadri